Introduction

 Once you have consumed the change and applied it you return the LSN

-value given in the Change
+value given in the Change to postgresql-replicant.
+This will

 update the server on your program’s location in the stream.